NicholasRostant/nickrostant.com/README.md

-# nickrostant.com
-A personal static website built with Jekyll
+A static personal site built on jekyll.